 We built 4 showers at the school for girls and provided pads and menstrual hygiene training to keep girls in school.

-We built 3 classrooms in 2015.
-The school has been very oversubscribed, so we provided laptops, projectors and remote learning hot spots and training for the teachers.
+The school has been very oversubscribed, so we provided laptops, projectors and remote learning hot spots.

-In December 2018 we started building 3 new classrooms as a total of 1,000 children will attend the school.
+In December 2018 we started building 3 new classrooms now over 600 vulnerable children attend the school.